finsig/smoldot-kotlin/README.md

 implementation("io.finsig:smoldotkotlin:0.1.1")
 ```

-Smoldot Kotlin has been published to the [Maven Central](
-https://central.sonatype.com/artifact/io.finsig/smoldotkotlin) repository and does not require any additional Android Studio configuration.

 ## Usage

 A Chain Specification file must be provided to initialize a chain.
 A Chain Specification is a JSON Object that describes a Polkadot-based blockchain network.